-Adobe Photoshop is a given in any designer’s wish list, and it comes with a host of features that allow for excellent and professional photo editing.
-Photo editors are great for digital marketing!
-The biggest obstacle to any designer who wants Photoshop is the price, which can be prohibitive.
-Fortunately there are a number of open source (and completely free) programs out there that do much of what Photoshop can, and sometimes more.
+Photo editors are great for digital marketing.
+Adobe Photoshop is a given in any designer’s wish list—and it comes with a host of features that allow for excellent and professional photo editing—but the biggest obstacle to any designer who wants Photoshop is the price.

-Krita has been lauded for ease of use and won the Akademy Award for Best Application in 2006.
-Part of the Koffice suite for Linux, Krita is slightly less powerful than both Photoshop and GIMP, but does contain some unique features.
+Krita has been lauded for its ease of use and even won the Akademy Award for Best Application way back in 2006.
+Krita is slightly less powerful than both Photoshop and GIMP, but does contain some unique features.

 Pixia was originally designed in Japanese but English versions now exist for this rich editor.
 Although the original focus was on anime/manga, it is a very capable editor in general.
-Some of the features are a little counter intuitive, but there are plenty of English tutorials available now if you want to give it a shot.
-The website seems to have changed recently, so be sure to use our link if you don’t want a Japanese error message.
+Some of the features are a little counterintuitive, but there are plenty of English tutorials available now if you want to give it a shot.
 Pixia works for Windows and has options for different languages.